KathirVey/cf-compliance/docs/DeploymentOverview.md

 - This service is **NOT** exposed to the public internet.
 - Kafka
     - Consumes data from kafka but does not publish.
 If there are kafka issues there will be data inconsistencies.
     Currently this service will shutdown if it cannot connect to kafka on startup.
 Once kafka connection returns to a healthy state missed events should be consumed.
-- Postgres
-    - This services uses a postgres database.
-If the connection to the DB fails during startup, the service will restart itself.

-While not directly dependent (i.e they don't affect service health), this service is the gateway to all other services in the network that provide for CFC.

 ## Rollback Strategy
 What to do if a deployment goes wrong.